Del Shannon

 Brilliant piece Merric.
 Masterful.

 Del Shannon – a god to us all.
 I too was at that Bournemouth Winter Gardens concert you mention, although didn’t chat with him at the end to my regret.
 It was unusual as it was midweek, a Wednesday (my Record Books confirm).
 I can remember that to my surprise Del did not sing ‘Swiss Maid’ on that show although it would be released in the UK a week later.
 Evidence for this is the fact that my first hearing of Swiss Maid is noted as 3 October on Luxembourg and did not contain a hieroglyphic symbol in the Record Books that meant ‘seen performed by the artist in person’.
 The backing band were called The New York Twisters, who hailed from England but had been renamed for this show and subsequent concerts.
-This article by band member Chris Hughes at The Strath reveals: “We (The Cannons) played several Rock-and-Roll tours, backing visiting performers from the US – these included Del Shannon, Dion (late of The Belmonts), Freddie Cannon, Gene Vincent.
+An article by band member Chris Hughes at The Strath website reveals: “We (The Cannons) played several Rock-and-Roll tours, backing visiting performers from the US – these included Del Shannon, Dion (late of The Belmonts), Freddie Cannon, Gene Vincent.
 Our first show with Del Shannon was at the Albert Hall, of all places.
 I had a recording session, and couldn’t make the rehearsal, which put Del into a bit of a spin.
 I had the solo, originally recorded using a small organ, in ‘Runaway’ – and the relief on his face was almost funny when I breezed through it.
 He wasn’t used to working with sight-readers!
 Del was a nice guy, as was Dion DiMucci.
 There were some spirited sing-songs on the tour coach — in particular a trio version of ‘Money’, a song that was new to us, belted out by Del, Dion and Buzz Clifford.
 The group was being booked by the Tito Burns agency, and they came up with an idea I wasn’t keen on.
 The ‘Twist’ was breaking in New York, and they wanted us to back an American dancer who sang a bit, a chap called Peppi Borza.
 Pep was from a circus family, and had until recently had an act with his sister, working with Sammy Davis Jr. The plot was, we were to pose as ‘Peppi and the New York Twisters’, and I think it was the dumb name that put me off.
 Still, work was work, and for a while we alternated as The New York Twisters and The Cannons.
 As the former, we played some rather nice stage shows, and also appeared at somewhere completely unknown to us, in Liverpool — The Cavern.”

 The Cannons were an instrumental group.
 I once had a record by them on Columbia called Bush Fire with Juicy on the back.
 I can even tell you the number (DB 4724), and where I bought it (Brights in Bournemouth) – all this is recorded.
 But the actual record disappeared – or was more likely traded in for other records at a junk shop – decades ago.